 This version of our pallet swing is straightforward for almost anyone!

 - First, cut a pallet in half lengthwise.

 - Second, remove the lower deck boards on one-half, but leave the end piece with the pallet blocks in place.

 - Next, mount the half of the pallet that you removed part of the deck from perpendicular to the other piece.
 Secure well with outdoor wood screws.

 - Cut two deck boards at angles and mount from the front corner of the seat to a safe spot on the backrest; secure with screws.

 - Use remaining boards to cap off the front of the seat and along the top of the backrest.
-Use chain, quick links, and bolts to secure the seat – mounted into the pallet blocks.
+Use chain, quick links, and bolts to secure the seat – mounted on the pallet blocks.